TherkuTech/tturl/CONTRIBUTING.md

 Step 11: Create a pull request!

+Subsequently, also go through the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 <hr>

 ## Style Guide for Commits

 The commit message should be:

 ```sh
 git commit -m "[Resource] Add <name>"
 ```
 <hr>